RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ![](../img/catalog_compile.png)

 For UniData, there are multiple compilation commands for different flavors.
-Please refer [UD Compilation here](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
+Refer to [UD Compilation here](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)

 #### Quick catalog
-Users can right-click a BASIC program file and select "Catalog" to catalog a single file for both Universe and Unidata databases
+Users can right-click a BASIC program file and select "Catalog" to catalog a single file for both Universe and Unidata databases.

 ![](../img/catalog.png)

 Clicking on 'Catalog' will use the parameters from the basic.mvbasic.json file to catalog the file.
 If you need to change the catalog type, arguments, or initial character, please update the settings in this file.
 See [Catalog Settings in "basic.mvbasic.json" file](./Catalog.md#quick-catalog) for more information.

 #### Compile / Catalog with configuration file
-The configuration file can help a user to compile and catalog multiple files.
+The configuration file can help you to compile and catalog multiple files.
 Select “Configure Default Build Task…” from the Terminal menu, and then select “BASIC: Build” to create a build task.

 ![](../img/online_editing_compile_2.png)